UNIVERSITY OF DETROIT MERCY wrote -

 All donations to RX for Reading are tax deductible.

-1) Donate Online through this website in less than 2 minutes--even $10 makes a huge difference.
-You will receive an email confirmation and tax receipt!
+1) It only takes 2 minutes to donate online through this website--even $10 makes a huge difference--you will receive an email confirmation and tax receipt!

 2) Write a check to University of Detroit Mercy with "RX for Reading" in the memo line.
 Checks (or cash) can be mailed or given to: Dr. Mary-Catherine Harrison, RX for Reading; University of Detroit Mercy; 4001 W. McNichols Drive; Detroit, MI 48221.
 Please include your contact information; you will receive a confirmation by mail and a tax receipt.